Krzysztof Rusinek: Playing

 During the summer of 2007 he joined newly promoted II liga team GKS Jastrzębie for the season.
 While it was a good season for Jastrzębie, who finished mid-table to confirm their place in the league, Rusinek struggled with only 2 goals in 23 appearances.
 After only one season with Jastrzębie Rusinek left to join Kotwica Kołobrzeg in the III liga.
 After a few seasons of struggling to find the net, moving down a division helped Rusinek find form, scoring 8 goals in 34 league appearances.
 Once again however the move did not last long and by the end of the season Rusinek had left to join a new club.
 In 2009 he joined Flota Świnoujście, making 13 appearances and scoring 1 goal before leaving during the winter transfer window, moving to Olimpia Grudziądz, also making 13 appearances and scoring only 1 goal.
 His next move saw him playing with Chojniczanka Chojnice, however this move lasted only 6 months before he was once again playing for a new team, this time with Cartusia Kartuzy.
 At Cartusia he did however find some stability, spending the next 18 months with the team, and making a total of 43 appearances and 8 goals with the club.
 He spent a season with Kaszubia Kościerzyna before spending three seasons with Bałtyk Gdynia.
 The final move of his career came in 2016 when he joined GTS Goszyn, spending 5 seasons with the club before retiring from playing football in 2021.
+He resumed play in 2023, joining a new-found Klasa B club Tylko Lechia Gdańsk.

 Coaching

 In 2013 Rusinek first moved into coaching, taking his first role with Sparta Gdańsk and training the Under 10's.
 Rusinek has gone on to hold various youth couching roles with GTS Pruszcz Gdański since 2016.

-Rusinek became the manager of GTS Zielke Goszyn in 2017 leading the club to promotion from the B Klasa in the first few months of taking on th role.
+Rusinek became the manager of GTS Zielke Goszyn in 2017, leading the club to promotion from the B Klasa in the first few months of taking on the role.
 He left his managerial role at Zielke in 2019.